William A. Dembski

 William Albert Dembski (born July 18, 1960) is an American mathematician, philosopher and theologian.
 He was a proponent of intelligent design (ID) pseudoscience, specifically the concept of specified complexity, and was a senior fellow of the Discovery Institute's Center for Science and Culture (CSC).
 On September 23, 2016, he officially retired from intelligent design, resigning all his "formal associations with the ID community, including [his] Discovery Institute fellowship of 20 years".
 A February 2021 interview in the CSC's blog Evolution News announced "his return to the intelligent design arena".

-In 2012, he taught as the Phillip E. Johnson Research Professor of Science and Culture at the Southern Evangelical Seminary in Matthews, North Carolina near Charlotte.
+In 2012, he taught as the Phillip E. Johnson Research Professor of Science and Culture at the Southern Evangelical Seminary in Matthews, North Carolina, near Charlotte.

 Dembski has written books about intelligent design, including The Design Inference (1998), Intelligent Design: The Bridge Between Science & Theology (1999), The Design Revolution (2004), The End of Christianity (2009), and Intelligent Design Uncensored (2010).

 Intelligent design is the argument that an intelligent cause is responsible for the complexity of life and that one can detect that cause empirically.
 Dembski postulated that probability theory can be used to prove irreducible complexity (IC) and what he called "specified complexity."
-The scientific community sees intelligent design—and Dembski's concept of specified complexity—as a form of creationism attempting to portray itself as science.
+The scientific community sees intelligent design—and Dembski's concept of specified complexity—as a form of creationism.